Register of People with Significant Control (PSC) April 2016

 He is an experienced advocate and represents applicants and premises licence holders at licensing sub – committee hearings across England and Wales and has dealt with all aspects of licensing appeals to the Magistrates’ Court.

 Walaiti worked with the Home Office, delivering training to local and responsible authorities and he regularly speaks at national and regional conferences and licensing training events.
 He is also a BIIAB approved tutor to provide training to operators.
-His work has resulted in being invited to speak to politicians at an enquiry held at the House of Lords debating controversial local authority initiatives.
+His work has resulted in him being invited to speak to politicians at an enquiry held at the House of Lords debating controversial local authority initiatives.

 Walaiti was included in the Nottingham Post’s 2016 edition of the Most Influential People in Nottinghamshire and has also been recognised in Chambers and Partners UK guide as follows: